-Long acting insulins such as Levemir are given once or twice daily to provide a low level of background insulin (Basal).
+Long acting insulins such as Levemir and Tresiba are given once or twice daily to provide a low level of background insulin (Basal).
 This long acting insulin provides a steady release to keep the blood glucose level stable throughout the day and night.
-Long acting insulin has a slower onset time and lasts much longer than the fast acting bolus insulin.
-It lasts 20 - 24 hours.
+Long acting insulin has a slower onset time and lasts much longer than the rapid.

-The long acting insulin dose may be split and given morning and evening.
-Where possible the long acting insulin should be given at a similar time each day.
+Long acting insulin should be given at a similar time each day.